clunion/shardoverse/README.md

 ## Source Styling
 Ok, this is something of a personal matter, and preferred style/formatting is different for nearly everyone.
-The prefered sourcecode formatting for Shardoverse currently can not be achieved in the stable Rust build, because some of the preferred formatting options are considerd unstable in Rust fmt.
+The preferred source code formatting for Shardoverse currently can not be achieved in the stable Rust build, because some of the preferred formatting options are considered unstable in Rust fmt.

 Unstable fmt options can be used in nightly Rust builds, but currently a change of Shardoverse to nightly is not intended.